 How To Clip Chicken Wings?

-When raising a flock, many decisions takes some time to think, and one of those hard decisions is either to clip or not to clip the wings of your chicken.
-Though clipping the wings is neither harmful nor painful to your chicken, how to clip chicken wings is usually the last option to solve an issue.
+When raising a flock, many decisions take some time to think about, and one of those hard decisions is either to clip or not to clip your chicken’s wings.
+Though clipping the wings is neither harmful nor painful to your chicken, how to clip chicken wings are usually the last option to solve an issue.

 Is Clipping Chicken Wings Necessary?

-The reason behind this is because chickens fly.
-They do not fly like other birds; high, fast, and can stay mid-air for a couple of minutes, but they can fly.
+The reason behind this is that chickens fly.
+They do not fly like other birds; they are high, fast, and can stay mid-air for a few minutes, but they can fly.
 They are capable of crossing fences, which is where they sometimes get themselves into trouble or danger.

 Some chicken housing techniques eliminate the need to clip the wings.
 For instance, some structures are enclosed.
 It inhibits air and ground predators from entering the fence and stops the chickens from fleeing.
-There is no reason to contemplate cutting your chickens’ wings if kept in a protected enclosure.
+If kept in a protected enclosure, there is no reason to contemplate cutting your chickens’ wings.

-Another possibility chickens’ wings might not require clipping; if they are not confined at all.
+Another possibility is that chickens’ wings might not require clipping; if they are not confined.
 If they are free-range — if they are let out of the chicken coop at dawn and permitted to enjoy their days wandering anywhere their hearts want — there is no logical need to prevent them from a flight.

 Indeed, free-range chickens benefit from having both wings functioning since this enables them to fly away from harm to nearby trees and other tall structures when attacked.
 Additionally, chickens kept inside unless directly supervised by people do not require wing clipping.

 There is no natural explanation for why chickens should not fly.
-Nature has endowed them with robust and compact bones that are uniquely linked together for added power and suited to their needs.
+Nature has endowed them with robust and compact bones uniquely linked together for added power and suited to their needs.

 The Right Way To Clip Chicken Wings

-Once you’ve captured your chicken, carefully turn it sideways for a bit of time to assist with its relaxation.
-Keep it firmly beneath your arm; make sure the feet and beaks are facing outward from you.
-Wrapping them securely with a towel can help to calm the chicken and prevent you from getting scratches.
+Once you’ve captured your chicken, carefully turn it sideways to assist with its relaxation.
+Keep it firmly beneath your arm; ensure the feet and beaks are facing outward from you.
+Wrapping them securely with a towel can help to calm the chicken and prevent you from getting scratched.
 Below are some straightforward procedures on how to clip chicken wings.

 First, ensure you have these types of equipment before the procedure:

-- Cornstarch: this can also aid to stop the bleeding
+4. Cornstarch: this can also aid in stopping the bleeding

 Select one wing of each chicken, either left or right, to make it easy to recognize which chicken has already clipped.
 Any side of the chicken is alright; pick one for your entire flock.
 Gently spread the wing out to locate the primary feathers.